joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-09-18-unbalanced-league.md

 to properly count the instances where one or more dominance relationships is present, we need to remove double counting.

-as a warm up, take the case of $3$ divisions. the probability of one or more dominance relationships is
+take the case of $3$ divisions. the probability of one or more dominance relationships is

 $$ \begin{align}
  P(\text{dominance}) &= P(\text{one domination}) - P(\text{two dominations}) + P(\text{one dominations}) \\